Ravnur-Inc/ams-api-replacement-demo-app/docs/data-migration.md

 1. Open RMS Console and click the "Data migration" button for your RMS account.
       ![Console credentials](img/data-migration-console.png)
-You will see a form where you should enter AMS API Access JSON credentials in JSON format and comma-separated list of emails for notifications about migration status (optional).
+You will see a form where you should enter AMS API Access JSON credentials in JSON format.
 Then press "Start Migration" button.
       ![Console credentials](img/data-migration-start.png)

 2. You will see migration status form with source AMS account inforamtion and a list of migration steps.
 Depending on media count, the migration process can take from a couple of hours to several days.